Filling a Void: history of word ‘Guringai’

 This report focuses on the origin, validity and use of ‘Guringai’ but refers to the broader issue of names of languages and clans in the Sydney area.
 Much of the published discussion to date has centred on the nature of the ‘Sydney language’ and its relationships with the neighbouring languages – ‘Dharug’, ‘Dharawal’, ‘Awabakal’.
 This previous published discussion centred on the land between Botany Bay and Port Jackson.

-In this report we are focused on the area to the north of Port Jackson where the AHO has responsibilities to its partnering councils.
+In this report we are focused on the area to the north of Port Jackson where the AHO has responsibilities to most of its partnering councils.

 Some of the report’s findings are below: